neversakura/SimulatedAnnealingforIsing_MatlabCmex/README.md

 contains three values i, j and c.
 If i = j the line specifies a local field on site i of size h_i = c.
 Otherwise, the line denotes a coupling between spin i and j of value J_ij =c.

+There are two output of SA.m: [enery,spinConfig]
+1. Energy is the optimal energy found for each repetition;
+2. spinConfig is a the spin configuration for each minimum energy found.
+Each row of spinConfig matrix corresponds to a spin configuration.
+The order of the spin is [0,1,2,3...] as numbered in the input lattice matrix.